SamIron0/remeal_ui/README.md

 # Remeal UI

-Remeal UI is the frontend application for Remeal, an intelligent recipe companion that helps users cook smart and waste less food.
+Remeal UI is the frontend application for Remeal, an intelligent recipe companion that suggests recipes based on available ingredients.

 ## Features